 Serve warm or store in the fridge for up to 5 days and serve chilled or slightly warmed.
 Freeze cooled muffins in a zip top freezer bag with as much air removed as possible for up to 3 months.

-To make these without coconut, simply omit and add 1/2 more oats.
+To make these without the shredded coconut, simply omit and add 1/2 more oats.